sarbal/BINF_tut/lessons/python_datafun.md

 print(df.duplicated())
 df.drop_duplicates(inplace = True)
 ```

+# Q2: Test yourself!
+### In your jupyter notebook, create new chunk for this question.
+In this chunk,

 ## Biopython
 Biopython is a set of freely available tools for biological computation written in Python by an international team of developers.